 An OSSD is a diploma that students in Ontario receive when they graduate from high school.
-The Ministry of Education takes a note of credits that Ontario students must acquire to obtain their OSSD from high school.
+The Ministry of free educational websites takes a note of credits that Ontario students must acquire to obtain their OSSD from high school.
 Once the student gets their OSSD, they can confidently apply to the colleges and universities for further studies.

 Ontario’s Ministry of Education accredits traditional high schools in Ontario, and you can count on them for your OSSD.
 In fact, you can start and finish your high school online in Ontario by taking OSSD courses at UCCA Academy only.

 The students in Ontario, including out-of-province and international students attending Ontario schools, must take 12 optional (elective) courses and 18 compulsory courses at Ontario high school to get their OSSD.
 However, to meet the Ontario Ministry requirements, students should –